siemens/LightweightCmpRa/doc/config/README.md

 ### The `OfflineFileClient` object

 The **`OfflineFileClient` object** describes the instantiation of the upstream interface to a file system interface.
+If an **`OfflineFileClient` object** is configured delayed delivery (polling) according to the CMP profile will be utilized.

 It should contain the key/value pairs described below in any order: